 9th GRADE SCIENCE

 As I mentioned in my 6th grade curriculum post, the Gather Round Year 1 curriculum has full unit studies on North American Birds, Space, Oceans, Earth Science, and Human Body.
-Since he's already completed credits for high school level astronomy and Earth Science, he'll receive 1 General Sciences credit for this year.
-We also have the Paradigm Accelerated Curriculum for Integrated Physics and Chemistry as well as Apologia's Home School High School Chemistry that we can use if I feel like he's not being challenged enough.
+Since he’s already completed credits for high school level astronomy and Earth Science, he’ll receive 1 General Sciences credit for this year.
+We also have the Paradigm Accelerated Curriculum for Integrated Physics and Chemistry as well as Apologia’s Home School High School Chemistry that we can use if I feel like he’s not being challenged enough.
+That said, I don’t think he is emotionally ready for a college prep chemistry class at this time.

 9th GRADE LANGUAGE ARTS